Tracheostomy tube - eatingTrach - eating

 - Not getting enough calories and nutrients

-Call your doctor if the following problems occur:
+Call your provider if any of the following problems occur:

 - Choking and coughing while eating or drinking